Home / Research / Teaching / Philosophy Links

 My name is Michaela and I am a (professional) philosopher.

 Currently, I am an Extending New Narratives Postdoctoral Research Fellow in Philosophy at Monash University in Melbourne, Australia.

 I received my Ph.D.
 (2023) from the Philosophy Department at the University of Toronto in Canada.
 You can read my dissertation abstract by clicking here.

-My philosophical interests center around the early modern period, with a particular concern for questions about mind, cognition, perception, and understanding.
-I also have interests in feminist philosophy and the philosophies of mind and language.
+My philosophical interests centre around the early modern period with a focus on questions about mind, cognition, and their connection with topics in moral/social philosophy.
+I also have interests in feminist philosophy, philosophy of art, and the philosophies of mind and language.

 I was the 2018 recipient of the Jan Wojcik Memorial Prize for graduate students in history of philosophy in connection with my research about Mary Astell (1666-1731).

 I am also a founding member of Friends of Mary Astell, an international network for scholars working on Astell’s philosophy.
 You can read a blog post I wrote about Astell for Project Vox by clicking here.

 Outside philosophy, I am a cinephile, an avid collector of vintage, and, prior to the pandemic, I skated with Toronto Roller Derby.
 My stalwart companion is a rottweiller mix named Daisy.